plone/documentation/old-reference-manuals/portlets/appendix/subclassing.rst

 invariant with little changed properties.
 `See this general briefing about Plone 3.x portlet mechanism. <http://martinaspeli.net/articles/an-introduction-to-plone-portlets>`_
-This example modifies the render behavior of static text portlet, by adding a grey backgroundd CSS class for it.
+This example modifies the render behavior of static text portlet, by adding a grey background CSS class for it.

 #.
 Create a portlet interface stub and portlets Python module: To
    define a new portlet.
 Refer this in your product ZCML.
 #.
-Create a new assigment class: To make new portlet assignable
+Create a new assignment class: To make new portlet assignable
    through portlet manager
 #.
 Create a new add form class: To make new portlet creatable,
    returning your custom portlet instances